nucleic/enaml/docs/source/get_started/installation.rst

 .. topic:: Supported Platforms

-    Enaml is known to run on Windows, OSX, and Linux.
+    Enaml is known to run on Windows, OSX, and Linux; and compiles cleanly with MSVC, Clang, GCC, and MinGW.
 However, primary development of the framework occurs on Windows (7 and 8), so some quirks and bugs may be present on the other platforms.
 If you encounter a bug, please report it on the `Issue Tracker`_.

 .. _Issue Tracker: http://github.com/nucleic/enaml/issues